jhonoryza/sveltekit-blog-youtube-tutorial/posts/laravel-articles.md

 date: '2023-08-29 23:45:00'
 ---

+this is some collection nice articles about laravel framework

 ## Feature
 - [Working with Markdown in PHP](https://ashallendesign.co.uk/blog/working-with-markdown-in-php)
 - [Adding Social Logins to Your Laravel Apps: Twitter and GitHub](https://ashallendesign.co.uk/blog/adding-social-logins-to-your-laravel-apps-twitter-and-github)